vanamuthuV/react-basics/README.md

 - To Resolve that use a cleaning function // Refer : src\Exercise - 03\Simple Exercise\Display.jsx

 - In Simple clearing the useEffect

+# <-- useRef --> // Refer : src\useRef\ref.jsx

+- If we look back in our course we used a controlled input in the form practise sessions like for input we gave value and for checkbox we gave checked to over come that thing we are using useRef

+- useRef are used to replace the controlled inputs and it won't rerender the stuff when changed

+- Generally we use the event.target to get value and other stuff but it is ease to know using useRef